 At the top of your poem, type your name, teacher and school.

 When typing your poem, please use all one size and style of font.

 This will make it easier for the judges to read your poem.

 We hope to get a lot of poems this year.

-Students: You need to have your poem to your teacher by MAY 2.
+Students: You need to have your poem to your teacher by APRIL 30 or before.

-Teachers: Please have all the poems from your class submitted to the judging committee by MAY 5.
+Teachers: Please have all the poems from your class submitted to the judging committee by MAY 1.

-We will strive to have all the poems judged and winners notified before MAY 19.
+We will strive to have all the poems judged and winners notified before MAY 20.